Grevilphil/code_challenge/README.md

 ## Further Improvements

-- Apply collar location to plot drillholes in 3D space
+- Apply collar location to plot drillholes in 3D space and better understand spatial relationships
 - Validate models by removing entire drillholes instead of random samples
 - Compare with other ML methods (e.g. Random Forest, SVM)
 - Include geological data such as lithology, alteration, and structure